 This genre of reading material provides great details on managing example case-studies, the issues that surrounded them and how they were and/or could have been managed better or differently.

-This option should only be considered under careful and well-thought-out consideration along with the government’s guidelines as you may put yourself at risk, your family and those you volunteer to help.
+This option should only be considered after careful consideration of the risks to your family and those you volunteer to help.

 You can check with your local council’s website for volunteer placements to help people who are isolated and do not have support during COVID-19 quarantine.